Charlotte Cardin: Career

 In 2019, Cardin and producer CRi collaborated on a cover of Daniel Bélanger's "Fous n'importe où", and Cardin appeared on Loud's album Tout ça pour ça as a duet vocalist on the track "Sometimes, All the Time".
 In 2020 she released the singles "Passive Aggressive" and "Daddy"; both tracks were recorded for her full-length debut album Phoenix, which was released on April 23, 2021.
 Phoenix is co-written with Cardin's longtime manager Jason Brando of Cult Nation.

-In September 2021 she released two non-album songs through the Spotify Singles series, a cover of Amy Winehouse's "Back to Black" and a French-language version of her own "XOXO".

-Phoenix won the Felix Award for Anglophone Album of the Year at the 43rd Félix Awards.
+In 2021, Her debut album Phoenix won the Felix Award for Anglophone Album of the Year at the 43rd Félix Awards.
 Cardin also won the awards for Anglophone Concert of the Year and Most Successful Artist Outside Quebec.
 Cardin was the most-nominated artist at the Juno Awards of 2022, receiving nods for Artist of the Year, Album of the Year for Phoenix, Pop Album of the Year for Phoenix, Single of the Year and Video of the Year for "Meaningless", and the Fan Choice Award.

+In 2022, Cardin and Pierre Lapointe performed Daniel Lavoie's "Ils s'aiment" at the ceremony inducting Lavoie into the Canadian Songwriters Hall of Fame.

+In April 2023, she released "Confetti", the first single from her second album 99 Nights.
+In June she announced that the album would be released on August 25, 2023.

+After the release of the album, she created an EP, Une semaine à Paris, containing four songs: "Real Love", made with artist Laylow, the French version of "Confetti" which had already been released with Confetti and the piano version of the song, "Feel Good", and "Un peu trop".
+She then released a new EP, A Week in Nashville, containing three songs: "Lonely with Our Love", "I Came Here to Leave You" and "Did Life Work Out for You?".

+99 Nights won the Juno Awards for Album of the Year and Pop Album of the Year at the Juno Awards of 2024, and was shortlisted for the 2024 Polaris Music Prize.

 Personal life

-Cardin grew up in the Montreal suburb of Mount Royal.
-She is in a relationship with actor Aliocha Schneider.
+Cardin grew up in the Town of Mount Royal on the island of Montreal.
+Cardin has been in a relationship with French-Canadian actor and singer-songwriter Aliocha Schneider since 2016.
+She can be heard on Schneider's song "Avant elle", where she provides supporting vocals.
+In 2024, the couple also began performing a duet version of the song "Ensemble".